-We may undertake further restructuring activities, which may adversely impact our operations, and we may not realize all of the anticipated benefits of these activities or any potential future restructurings; in addition, these restructuring activities may harm our business.
+We may undertake further restructuring activities, which may adversely impact our operations, and we may not realize all of the anticipated benefits of these activities or any potential future restructurings.
+Any restructuring activities may harm our business.

 We continue to evaluate our business to determine the potential need to realign our resources as we continue to transform our business in order to achieve desired cost savings in an increasingly competitive market.
-In prior years and again in fiscal 2013, we have undertaken a series of restructuring of our operations involving, among other things and depending on the year, reductions of our workforce, the relocation of our corporate headquarters and the reduction and outsourcing of manufacturing activities.
-We incurred restructuring charges of \$3.1 million, \$2.3 million and \$15.4 million in fiscal 2013, 2012 and 2011, respectively.
+In prior years and again in fiscal 2014, we have undertaken a series of steps to restructure our operations involving, among other things and depending on the year, reductions of our workforce, the relocation of our corporate headquarters and the reduction and outsourcing of manufacturing activities.
+We incurred restructuring charges of \$11.1 million, \$3.1 million and \$2.3 million in fiscal 2014, 2013 and 2012, respectively.